micouy/kn/README.md

 ## Interactive mode

-- [ ] Display 3 suggestions at most, preferably right below the prompt.
+- [x] Display 3 suggestions at most, preferably right below the prompt.
-- [ ] Handle each component separately, not like `fzf` which matches whole paths.
+- [x] Handle each component separately, not like `fzf` which matches whole paths.
-- [ ] Make backspace remove whole component, like in `amp`.
+- [x] Make backspace remove whole component, like in `amp`.
+- [x] When displaying findings or the search string, trim it down to the last n components.
+- [ ] Handle `..`, `/`, `.` and `~` in the prefix.
+Expand `~` to `$HOME`?
+[Difference between `$HOME` and tilde.](https://stackoverflow.com/questions/11587343/difference-between-home-and-tilde)
+- [ ] Fix tests.
+- [ ] Flash suggestions?
+Or show them scrolling horizontally (co to za zdanie brzydkie)?
+Or display the possible first chars?
+Or only the first 2-3 chars of each?
+I don't want to display all the options like the shell or `ls` does.

 ## Search engine

-- [ ] What to do about `.` and `..` in the middle of path abbreviation?
+- [ ] What to do about `.` and `..` components in the middle of path abbreviation?
 With `..` in paths the results would be too unpredictable.
-Are there any situations when `..` show up in path?
+Are there any situations when `..` would show up in path?
 The user probably wouldn't type it but a command line tool could return such path.
 - [ ] Return objects containing details about the matches (the sequence of `Congruence`s with details about which chars have been matched).
 This will be useful in interactive mode.
 - [ ] Use inodes instead of traversing the directory structure using `read_dir()`.
 [Guide.](https://fasterthanli.me/series/reading-files-the-hard-way) Are there inodes on other OSes?
 - [ ] Read [Falsehoods programmers believe about paths](https://yakking.branchable.com/posts/falsehoods-programmers-believe-about-file-paths/).